Subspace-Configurable Networks: Search algorithm in the -space

-\fakeparagraph{Search in the $\alpha$-space} SCNs can be used to build invariant network architectures on top of them by replacing the supply of $\alpha$ parameter vector with a search algorithm operating in the $\alpha$-space.
-We can leverage the fact that the correct input parameters $\alpha$ should produce a confident low-entropy classification result~\citep{Wortsman2020supsup,Hendrycks2016}.
-We use a search algorithm on top of a trained SCN to identify value of the input parameter $\alpha$.
-The method works similarly to the techniques proposed in \citep{Wortsman2020supsup,Hendrycks2016}.
-We leverage the fact that correct input parameters $\alpha$ should produce confident low-entropy classification results.
-Therefore, our search algorithm estimates $\alpha$ from a batch of input data by minimizing the entropy of the model output on this batch.
-We use the basinhopping\footnote{\url{https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.basinhopping.html}} method to find the solution (with default parameters, $iter=100$, $T=0.1$, method=BFGS).
+This section provides details on the performance of the search algorithm which estimates $\alpha$ from a stream of input data.
+As mentioned in the main paper, we can leverage the fact that the correct input parameters $\alpha$ should produce a confident low-entropy classification result~\citep{Wortsman2020supsup,Hendrycks2016}.
+Therefore, our search algorithm estimates $\alpha$ from a batch of input data by minimizing the entropy of the model output on this batch by exploring the output of optimal models in the learned low-dimensional subspace.
+We use the basin hopping\footnote{\url{http://tinyurl.com/yp9ve2dd}} method to find the solution (with default parameters, \texttt{iter=100}, \texttt{T=0.1}, \texttt{method=BFGS}).

-To improve the search, SCN training was enhanced with an additional regulariser to minimize the model output entropy value for the correct $\alpha$ and maximise it for a randomly sampled $\alpha$.
-The train function is sketched in the listing below.

-The following code runs the search in the $\alpha$-space to estimate the best rotation angle $\alpha$ from a batch of data $X$ by minimizing the function $f()$.
+The following code snippet runs the search in the $\alpha$-space to estimate the best rotation angle $\alpha$ from a batch of data $X$ by minimizing the function \texttt{f()}.
 The angle transformation function converts an input angle in degrees to the corresponding $(\cos, \sin)$ pair.

-\fakeparagraph{I-SCN performance results} In \Figref{fig:iscn:search}, we enhance the plots in the main paper (\Figref{fig:firstfigure} right and \Figref{fig:effect:d} left and middle right) to show the performance of the constructed invariant SCNs (I-SCNs) and compare to the test accuracy achieved by the respective SCNs with known and correct input $\alpha$.
-The search algorithm operates on batches (\texttt{bs} = batch size).
-Batch size $\geq$4 allows for an accurate estimation of $\alpha$ from the input data and yields high resulting I-SCN performance.

-The search algorithm using basin hopping is computationally expensive, computing several hundreds of model evaluations to find an accurate estimate of $\alpha$ for a given batch.
-A cheaper option might be to try models for some feasible $\alpha$ and pick the one with the lowest entropy.